-Thus, for ad hoc networks, the solution follows a single-server multiple-client architecture.
-Upon the establishment of the ad hoc network, one of the nodes becomes the server which is responsible for enforcing VFC.
+Thus, for ad-hoc networks, the solution follows a singleserver multiple clients architecture.
+Upon the establishment of the ad-hoc network, one of the nodes becomes the server which is responsible for enforcing VFC.
 Naturally, the server device may also act as a client allowing all nodes to participate in the game.